pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

 counts.put (w, c);
 {% endhighlight %}

-gives impression that the map holds primitive values of type `int`, which are updated when we call `put()`.
+gives an impression that the map holds primitive values of type `int`, which are updated when we call `put()`.
 This illusion is a result of **Java**'s automatic boxing.
-Actually, the map contains objects of the class `Integer`, and a new object is allocated each time the values changes.
+Actually, the map contains objects of the class `Integer`, and a new object is allocated each time a values changes.
 This is hardly the most efficient way to store numbers in a hash table.
 But we'll ignore these inefficiencies for now.
 Let's first see what speed we can achieve without any optimisations.

 Still missing is the main step operation: